serendio-labs/diskoveror-ta/README.md

-### System Architechture
+### System Architecture

-The system is modified frequently and new features are added on a daily basis.
-But the final architechture of the project is as shown in the image below.
+The intended architecture of the system is as given below.

 ![System Architecture](/img1.png "System Architechture")